beyang/messages/README.md

-A TUI for handling messages
+An app for handling messages